-Primary care providers include family doctors, internal medicine doctors, pediatric doctors, physician assistants, and nurse practitioners.
-You’ll find a list of in-network primary care providers in our online “Find a Doctor” directory.
+Primary care providers include family doctors, internal medicine doctors, pediatric doctors, doctor assistants, and nurse practitioners.
+You'll find a list of in-network primary care providers in our online “Find a Doctor” directory.
 Customer Service can also help you find physicians, dentists and hospitals in your area and provide details about their services and professional qualifications.

 While you are not required to select a primary care physician, these practitioners can assist you to maintain and monitor your health and access the services of specialty care physicians.

 We design our provider networks carefully.
 You can learn more about how we do so in the Network Design Criteria for Practitioners.

 Have you changed plans?
 Is your healthcare provider no longer in-network?